motleyagency/presspack/README.md

 There's few example files in theme folder which you might wanna keep or overwrite everything for example with html5blank theme.

 ## Developing Locally
-To work on the theme locally, open another window/tab in terminal and run:
+To work on the theme locally, open another window/tab in terminal, go to your theme folder and run:

 ```bash
 yarn start